Towards a provably resilient scheme for graph-based watermarking: The watermark by Chroni and Nikolopoulos

-We now state a number of properties concerning canonical reducible permutation graphs and the special permutations they are associated to.
-These properties, whose proofs are given in the Appendix, set the basis for the characterization given in~Section~\ref{s:prg} and for the recovering procedures described in Section~\ref{s:attack}.
+We now state a number of properties concerning the watermark from Chroni and Nikolopoulos and the special permutations they are associated to.
+These properties, whose proofs are given in Section~\ref{s:proofs}, set the basis for the characterization of the class of canonical reducible permutation graphs, which is given in~Section~\ref{s:prg}, and for the recovering procedures described in~Section~\ref{s:newalg}.

-For all properties stated below, let $G$ be the canonical reducible permutation graph associated to a key $\omega$ of size $n$, and let $P_b$ and $P_s$ be, respectively, the bitonic and the self-inverting permutations dealt with during the construction of $G$.
+For all properties stated below, let $G$ be the watermark graph associated to an identifier $\omega$ of size $n$, and let $P_b$ and $P_s$ be, respectively, the bitonic and the self-inverting permutations dealt with during the construction of $G$.